guaix-ucm/pyemir/doc/tutorial_imaging/preliminary_combination.rst

    :alt: combined image, version 0

 It is clear that this combined image is far from perfect.
-In particular, there are inhomogeneities in the background level, which are easier to at the image borders.
+In particular, there are inhomogeneities in the background level, which are easier to see at the image borders.
 In addition, the objects appear elongated, which indicates that the offsets between individual exposures, determined from the WCS header information, are not suficiently precise.
 The zoomed region shown in the next